Cricket: Australia wrap up 118-run win over South Africa

 Morne Morkel was not out on three as Starc (4-75) finished with nine wickets in the match.

-“It was a nice way to start, said victorious skipper Steve Smith afterwards.“The first test in a series is always important and the way we played was a real plus.”
+“It was a nice way to start, said victorious skipper Steve Smith afterwards.
+“The first test in a series is always important and the way we played was a real plus.”

 Australia’s win has been overshadowed by a heated off-field exchange between players at the tea interval on the fourth day, which the International Cricket Council (ICC) are investigating, as well as a charge for spinner Nathan Lyon.